 IMPORTANT: It is your responsibility to ensure contributions to super are within your contribution caps as we are not able to monitor your overall position.
-Please consult your financial adviser and/ or tax adviser about the level and types of contributions you can make.
+Please consult your financial adviser and/ or tax advisor about the level and types of contributions you can make.

-Providing your Tax File Number (TFN)
+Providing Your Tax File Number (TFN)

-You should provide your TFN when joining Complete Super.
+You should provide your TFN when joining Multitude YourChoice Super.